Close Menu

 The Edgerleys’ most ambitious architectural project transformed a historic blacksmith’s forge in Aspen, Colorado, into Mountain Forge, a mixed-use building that showcases adaptive reuse at its finest.

 The original forge structure provided the foundation for a 10,500-square-foot building that includes multiple functions within its historic framework.
-The conversion retained original forging details while incorporating luxury amenities and modern systems.
+The team preserved the forge’s original ironwork and brickwork, then layered in luxury amenities and smart-home systems that today’s buyers expect, while integrating energy-efficient systems aligned with LEED certification standards to reduce operational costs without compromising historic character.

 Mountain Forge Features: